upenn-libraries/marmite/README.md

         - `404` if bibid is not valid
         -  `500` if error creating metadata

-   TODO (as part of refactor):
-    - add pagination to `records` endpoint, or remove it all together, or make it only available in development
-    - token authentication (header)
-    - do we still need image_id_prefixes?
-    - valid formats: openn, marc21, structural, iiif_presentation

 ## Production setup

 * Clone the repository.